Illustration of Kes Otter Lieffe, author of utopian trans speculative fiction novels and Queer Ecology writer.

-I’m an author of queer speculative fiction, several short stories, and a colouring book series.
-I also write non-fiction on class and queer ecology.
-I regularly offer workshops, book readings and interviews and I’ve recently started offering editing services.
+I’m an author of four queer speculative fiction novels and several short stories.
+I also write about class and queer ecology.
+I offer workshops, book readings, interviews and editing.

-I’m an ecologist and have been involved in grassroots community struggles for over twenty years.
-My work focuses on the intersections of class, queerness and environmental defence as well as growing radical alternatives to the oppressions of capitalism.
-I write and organise from a working-class, chronically ill, transfeminine perspective.
+I’m an ecologist and organiser and have been involved in grassroots community struggles for over twenty years.
+My work focuses on mutual aid and the intersections of class, queerness, disability justice and environmental defence.

-If you want to stay in touch, I have two substacks: pink and green, for my queer ecology writing and Margins and Murmurations, my general newsletter here:
+I have two substacks: pink and green, for my queer ecology writing and Margins and Murmurations, my newsletter.

 Speculative Fiction